studio1902/statamic-peak/README.md

- php artisan statamic:stache:warm # Warm the Statamic stache. php please search:update --all # Update the search index. php artisan statamic:static:clear # Clear the Statamic static cache (if you use this). php artisan statamic:warm # Warm the Statamic static cache (if you use this / only available in Peak). php artisan statamic:assets:generate-presets # Generate all asset presets.
+ php artisan statamic:stache:warm # Warm the Statamic stache. php please search:update --all # Update the search index. php artisan statamic:static:clear # Clear the Statamic static cache (if you use this). php artisan statamic:peak:warm # Warm the Statamic static cache (if you use this / only available in Peak). php artisan statamic:assets:generate-presets # Generate all asset presets.
  ```